mwvgroup/pwv_kpno/README.md

 ### 2.1 Install

+This package can be installed using pip

+    $ pip install pwv_kpno --user

-This package isn't pip installable yet.
-Instead use the setup.py file
+Alternativly, you use the `setup.py` file

     $ python setup.py install --user

-If you have issues with the install, ensure the following dependancies are installed in your Python environment: 'numpy', 'astropy', 'requests', 'pytz', 'scipy'
+If you have issues installing the package with either method, ensure the following dependancies are installed in your Python environment: `'numpy', 'astropy', 'requests', 'pytz', 'scipy'`.

 ### 2.2 Setup